selabhvl/dat110public/javafx/INSTALL.md

    - Select *Classpath*, *Add Library*, *User Library*, *User Libraries*, and the *New*...
 Give the library the name *JavaFX* and select *Add External Jars*.
 If there is already a JavaFX user library, then delete it first.

    - Navigate to `c:\work\javafx-sdk-11.0.2` (the place where you unpacked the JavaFX library) and then to the `lib` folder.
 Select all the jar-files to include them in the user library.
 Click *OK*, *Apply* and *Close*, and then *Finish*.
-Now the JavaFX libraries is on the build path of the project.
+Now the JavaFX libraries are on the build path of the project.

    - Click *Apply and Close*.
-The compiler errors should now go away.
+The compilation errors should now go away.

-4. Now that the project compiles, we need to setup a Launch Configuration to allow us to start the JavaFX program with the correct options.
+4. Now that the project compiles, we need to setup a *Run Configuration* to allow us to start the JavaFX program with the correct options.

-   - Select the class that contains the main method (ChApp.java for project 2) and then Run As ... and then Run configuration
+   - Select the class that contains the main method (ChApp.java for project 2), then *Run As ...* and then *Run Configuration...*

    - Create a new launch configuration (top most icon with +).
 The name should be filled automatically with the classname.

    - Go to arguments.
-Here you need to add the following to the VM arguments: `--module-path "C:\work\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml` (remeber to adapt the path to match your installation)
+Here you need to add the following to the VM arguments: `--module-path "C:\work\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml` (remember to adapt the path to match your installation)

-   - Make sure that `Use the -XstartOnFirstThread argument when launching with SWT` is **not** checked.
+   - Make sure that `Use the -XstartOnFirstThread argument when launching with SWT` (if present) is **not** checked.